maurshivam/UPI_Transactions_Analysis_Dashboard/README.md

 Refunded — 0.0%
 5. Transactions Amount by State

-Choropleth map + ranked list of transaction value by state, led by Maharashtra (₹4.54 Cr), Karnataka (₹4.51 Cr), and Delhi (₹4.48 Cr), down to Kerala (₹0.14 Cr).
+Filled map + ranked list of transaction value by state, led by Maharashtra (₹4.54 Cr), Karnataka (₹4.51 Cr), and Delhi (₹4.48 Cr), down to Kerala (₹0.14 Cr).

 6. Transactions Amount by Bank